 This vegan mac and cheese is everything you love about the traditional kind – but without the dairy.
 Using cashews, the vegan cheese sauce is thick, creamy, and totally satisfying.

 Buffalo Cauliflower Wings

 Have a new fancy vegan dipping sauce that you finally want to use?
-Cauliflower wings are the perfect choice.
+Cauliflower wings are a perfect choice.
 Definitely the kind of snack that’ll leave you guilt-free.